 The decisions on who and what you do will unravel different pieces of the story at separate times depending on you.
 All engaging and will have you intertwining everyone's stories.
 Truly intriguing!
 I don’t won't you to think it's all depressing and dark throughout.
 This game has a good balance between slice of life humor moment's among the character as well as heart wrenching moments that will get you involved in these characters.
 I love the choice to explore the character I'm most interested in first as well.
-Or o summarize, your decisions will change the outcome.
 Overall the stories and the exploration of mental health really gripped me in this visual novel.

 The gameplay is pretty standard for a visual novel I'd say.
 As you play along to the story.
 You'll have options to auto read and or skip.
 Also screenshots, among others.
 Which comes in handy in this game.
 You often have to reply a scene and it's nice to be able to skip or auto read for you if you forget to save.
 Saving will help speed things up some.
 There are multiple ending's you get to reveal.
 So it can be lengthy depending on how much time you take to process all the information.
 Definitely worth taking your time.
 Overall pretty standard gameplay you’d expect a visual novel to have.

 MAMIYA's artwork and music are some of my favorite experiences in the game.
 The artwork is styled in anime fashion with a smooth charming finish.
-They don’t always show the big detailed art pieces, but when they do, I feel ungrateful for wanting more.
-These are magnificent and fit the time they show up.
-Usually, during important and emotional moments.
-So you will appreciate it even more.
-However, I do find myself slightly bored with the normal backgrounds at times.
-Though usually there is a lot of dialogue during these times so it is not a big problem overall.
+They don’t always show the big detailed art pieces but when they do, I feel ungrateful for wanting more.
+They are magnificent and fit the time they show up.
+Usually important and emotional moments.
+So you appreciated it even more.
+However I do find myself slightly bored with the normal backgrounds at times.
+Though usually there is a lot of dialogue during these times so not a big problem overall.
 The art does an amazing job at showing its world and characters.
 So ten out of ten for me.

 Now the music is everchanging throughout the story.
 It seems each location or even character has its own music.
-Or, at least it feels that way when playing and it fits well with the moments.
-This music really gets you in the mood its portraying in those scenes.
-I often found myself just either rocking to it or mesmerized by the emotion it brought out in me.
+Or at least it feels that way when playing.
+It fits well with the moments.
+Really gets you in the mood its portraying in those scenes.
+I often found myself just either rocking to it or memorized by the emotion it brought out in me.
 The opening song is a complete banger by my standard that is.
 I advise you to use headphones for the best experience.

 MAMIYA is a dark psychological tale.
 The stories you unravel of the characters are the true gems here, and will keep you coming back to get the desirable outcome.
 Music and art are somber and yet captivating.
 Fitting for this game.
 If you are interested in dark and psychological themes, this game will satisfy you.
 If not then you might find a new genre or might even help understand loved ones a bit more.
 My overall rating if we are using numbers would be 8/10 .